 I do not like paint stripper.
 End of story.
 I just don’t have the patience for it and I rarely give it time do it’s thing.
 I started with removing the old stain from the top as much as I could.

-Nine times out of ten, I end up grabbing my old model belt sander (a.k.a. destroyer of all things painty and stainy) and using 80 grit paper to let it do its intended job.
-I only did this on the top and sanded the base and sides using our older version of this palm sander using 150 to 220 grit paper.
+Nine times out of ten, I end up grabbing my older belt sander (a.k.a. destroyer of all things painty and stainy) and using 80 grit paper to let it do its intended job.
+I only did this on the top and sanded the base and sides using our older palm sander using 150 to 220 grit paper.

 The only reason I say cheapo is because I got it for only $10 on sale so I picked up two.
-I’ve used it with no problems for about 5 months now and I believe the most important thing is making sure you clean it thoroughly after each use.
+I’ve used it with no problems for over a year now and I believe the most important thing is making sure you clean it thoroughly after each use.
 The paint sprayer, for me, is a game and life changer.

 To prepare the sprayer, I pour latex paint into a mason jar about 1/2 way adding just a little bit of water and shake it to mix.
 I then filter the paint through a cone paint strainer, similar to these, into the cup that’s attached to the spray gun.